galtza/tutorial-callstack-tracker/README.md

 }
 ```

 This function is crucial as it allows for lazy initialization of the recorder which is necessary to avoid the C++ [Static Initialization Order Fiasco](https://en.cppreference.com/w/cpp/language/siof).
-This function is called on every call to the *capture* function, ensuring that the recorder is properly initialized before being used.
+This function is invoked every time we call the *capture* function, ensuring that the recorder is properly initialized before being used.

 Inside the *bootstrap* function, there are the *start_tracking_modules* and *enum_modules* functions that correspond to steps (i) and (ii) mentioned earlier.
 The *start_tracking_modules* function is responsible for monitoring the loading and unloading of modules, and the *enum_modules* function is responsible for capturing a snapshot of the currently loaded modules.